Skip to content

 • Total output count and type (1G or 10G)

-• Maximum pixels per output at current bit depth and frame rate
+• Maximum pixels per video source at current bit depth and frame rate

 • Total pixel capacity across all outputs